mmilano/zoom/readme.md

 * generate the css from the sass
 * browserify the javascript and create a single file
 * start a dev webserver
-* start a couple `gulp watch` processed to monitor the source files for changes
+* start a couple `gulp watch` processes to monitor the source files for changes
 ```
 gulp
 ```